Raphael Friedeberg: Early life

 Friedeberg was born in Tilsit, East Prussia, today Sovetsk, Russia, to Salomon (a rabbi) and Rebekka Friedeberg (née Levy).
 He studied medicine and political economy at the University of Königsberg, but was expelled in 1887 for "abetting social democratic endeavors".
 Friedeberg moved to Berlin, where he worked as a private teacher and continued his studies at the University of Berlin after the sunset of the Anti-Socialist Laws in 1890, graduating in 1895.

 Social democracy

-He worked as a general practitioner and specialist for pulmonary disease in Berlin from 1895 to 1911.
-Friedeberg contributed to Sozialistischer Akademiker from early 1895 to the end of 1896, and from 1897 on, he was a member of the press commission of Sozialistische Monatshefte, both periodicals, which attempted to draw intellectuals to socialism and the Social Democratic Party of Germany (SPD).
+He worked as a general practitioner and a specialist for pulmonary disease in Berlin from 1895 to 1911.
+Friedeberg contributed to Sozialistischer Akademiker from early 1895 to the end of 1896, and from 1897 on, he was a member of the press commission of Sozialistische Monatshefte.
+Both of them were periodicals which attempted to draw intellectuals to socialism and the Social Democratic Party of Germany (SPD).
 Friedeberg was active in the establishment of health insurance for the working class in Berlin.
 The German socialist movement was just discovering the health insurance movement and starting to be active within it, both to win access to medical treatment for the working class and as a means of disseminating socialist ideas.
 In 1899, Friedeberg helped establish Berlin's Central Commission of Health Insurance Boards, which then organized the first Congress of German Health Insurance Boards.